MovieMaker93/ansible-docker-swarm-molecule/README.md

 ## Prerequisites

-1. Vagrant
+1. Vagrant 2.2.18
-2. Virtualbox
+2. Virtualbox 6.1
 3. Ansible 2.11 core version
-4. Import the collection defined in the requirement.txt file
+4. Import the collection defined in the **requirement.yml** file

 The **Vagrant** file represents the configuration of the 2VMs centos7.
 ```